 The entrance into mass gathering locations is not without a certain degree of risk for franchisors, both financially as well as qualitatively.

-As I said before, the cost of development and operations in the mass gathering facilities is high and therefore, the prices charged to customers tend to be higher.
+Because the cost of development and operations in the mass gathering facilities is high, the prices charged to customers tend to be higher.
 Customers who are used to paying lower prices at the local franchises may resent paying higher prices at the stadiums where they have no alternatives.

 This perception of price gouging is so pronounced that the owners of some sports teams require the concessionaire to maintain unrealistically low prices on certain items, which then makes the locations unprofitable.